-In 2015, the Board of Directors adopted a new corporate responsibility strategy covering the period 2015-2018.
+The Board of Directors has adopted a corporate responsibility strategy covering the period 2015-2018.
 Furthermore, the Board of Directors has adopted a Group Responsibility Policy, which is reviewed annually.
-The Group Responsibility Policy and the report on Corporate Responsibility 2016 are both available on danskebank.com.
+The Group Responsibility Policy and the report on Corporate Responsibility 2017 are both available on danskebank.com.